StanTraykov/dumbarb/README.md

 dumbarb automatically creates a directory for each match (based on the names of the engines and the match label, if any).
 In it, it stores a ``.log`` file with game results and other stats.
 SGF files and stderr logs are put in subdirectories.

 ### Format
-Each game will appear as one line in the log file, with whitespace-delimited fields in the follwing order:
+Each game will appear as one line in the log file, with whitespace-delimited fields.

+<details> <summary> Format spec: </summary>

 The fields are, in order:
 1. ``YYMMDD-HH:MM:SS`` — timestamp
 2. ``[#<num>]`` — seq no of game